benibaeumle/Learning-Shapelets/README.md

 ### Parameters

 ```
---len_ts                    int                   The length of the time series.
 --shapelets_size_and_len    dict(int, int)        The keys are the length of the shapelets
                                                   and the values the number of shapelets of
                                                   a given length, e.g. {40: 4, 80: 4} learns